-Primary market issuance in the infrastructure loan markets has been strong, with deal volumes of \$175 billion over the last year, split approximately 38% in the Americas, 35% in EMEA and 27% in Asia1.
+Primary market issuance in the infrastructure loan markets has been exceptionally strong, with deal volumes of USD111 billion over the last six months, split approximately 32.2% in North America, 36.5% in Europe, 11.2% in Asia and 20.1% in the rest of the world2.
 In addition, there were significant amounts of infrastructure debt issued in the bond markets, and through bilateral loans and private placements that are not always captured in the market data.
 The opportunity for the Company to deploy capital, therefore, is exceedingly large.